Ontological argument: Immanuel Kant

 Kant goes on to write, "'being' is evidently not a real predicate" and cannot be part of the concept of something.
 He proposes that existence is not a predicate, or quality.
 This is because existence does not add to the essence of a being, but merely indicates its occurrence in reality.
 He states that by taking the subject of God with all its predicates and then asserting that God exists, "I add no new predicate to the conception of God".
-He argues that the ontological argument works only if existence is a predicate; if this is not so, he claims the ontological argument is invalidated, as it is then conceivable a completely perfect being doesn't exist.
+He argues that the ontological argument works only if existence is a predicate; if this is not so, he claims the ontological argument is invalidated, as it is then conceivable a completely perfect being does not exist.

 In addition, Kant claims that the concept of God is not one of a particular sense; rather, it is an "object of pure thought".
 He asserts that God exists outside the realm of experience and nature.
 Because we cannot experience God through experience, Kant argues that it is impossible to know how we would verify God's existence.
 This is in contrast to material concepts, which can be verified by means of the senses.